rei/rei-cedar-vue-2/README.md

 [![codecov](https://codecov.io/gh/rei/rei-cedar/branch/master/graph/badge.svg)](https://codecov.io/gh/rei/rei-cedar)
 [![Commitizen friendly](https://img.shields.io/badge/commitizen-friendly-brightgreen.svg)](http://commitizen.github.io/cz-cli/)

+## Deprecated

+Cedar's Vue 2 component library has been deprecated and support will end in Spring 2023.
+Our forest continues to grow over at [@rei/cedar](https://github.com/rei/rei-cedar)

 Welcome to REI's style framework!
 The overall goals of this project are to provide a common scaffolding for UI elements, and a set of themes that build on this scaffolding.
 We started this project in 2015 as a fork of [Bootstrap](http://getbootstrap.com/).